 6. Old Fashioned Harvest Market, Underhill

-Loads of kiddo activities, over 100 craft vendors, an opening day parade, pet show, and live entertainment including music, delicious food options, hay rides, and more.
-This two-day extravaganza has it all, even a 5K run to burn off all those doughnut calories!
+The 2018 festival was full of kiddo activities, over 100 craft vendors, pet show, and live entertainment including music, delicious food options, hay rides, and more.
+This two-day extravaganza has it all!

 This festival occurs during peak foliage season and features over 150 fine artists and artisans, live music and a variety of other entertainment, and delicious food!

 8. Harvest Weekend Billings Farm and Museum, Woodstock

 October 12 & 13, 2019, 10- 5pm

 An admission fee is charged*

 This party includes a traditional corn husking competition and also includes a barn dance!
 Kids and adults can learn how to press cider and harvest root veggies.
 Don’t forget to find some donuts and hot spiced cider as well!
 This museum is a must-visit for families — the foliage on your way to Woodstock is a fantastic bonus!

 *This event is a fundraiser.
 Entry fees are $5 for individual admission or $20 per family.